Breast Cancer Among Asian Women

-DCEG investigators are conducting studies in several Asian populations, including mainland China, Hong Kong, and Malaysia.
+DCEG investigators are conducting studies in several Asian populations, including Hong Kong.
 In these studies, breast tissues (frozen and/or formalin-fixed paraffin-embedded (FFPE) tissues) as well as information on risk factors, clinical data, breast density, blood or saliva for germline DNA, are being collected.
 The main goals of these studies are to identify distinct molecular alterations in tumors and adjacent normal tissues among Asian women and to examine the associations of these molecular changes with risk factors (genetic and environmental), breast tissue composition and density, and breast cancer subtypes.

 For more information, contact Rose Yang.